flintlib/arb/doc/source/arb.rst

     Computes the exact interval represented by *x*, in the form of an integer interval multiplied by a power of two, i.e. `x = [a, b] \times 2^{\text{exp}}`.
+    The result is normalized by removing common trailing zeros from *a* and *b*.

-    The outcome is undefined if the midpoint or radius of *x* is non-finite, or if the difference in magnitude between the midpoint and radius is so large that representing the endpoints exactly would cause overflows.
+    This method aborts if *x* is infinite or NaN, or if the difference between the exponents of the midpoint and the radius is so large that allocating memory for the result fails.

+    Warning: this method will allocate a huge amount of memory to store the result if the exponent difference is huge.
+Memory allocation could succeed even if the required space is far larger than the physical memory available on the machine, resulting in swapping.
+It is recommended to check that the midpoint and radius of *x* both are within a reasonable range before calling this method.

 .. function:: void arb_set_interval_arf(arb_t x, const arf_t a, const arf_t b, slong prec)